-Select a topic from the drop-down bar to find answers to many of the questions agents have about the Bill.
+Select a topic from the drop-down bar to find answers to many of the questions you have about the Bill.

 Awaab’s Law is part of the Social Housing (Regulation) Act 2023.
 It was introduced to improve the quality of social housing in England and the Renters’ Rights Bill will extend similar provisions to the private rented sector.
 Under Awaab’s Law: